Roy-lab/Arboretum2.0/README.txt

 The "-f true" argument option is the new option that will allow you to tell the program to merged the data across species, and to generate the initial species clusterassignments from GMM clustering of the meregd data.
 Three sets of outputs will be produced:

         1. In the Arboretum output directory a mergedData.txt file will appear, which is the data merged across all species.
-There will be several companion files that begin with mergedData that format this information as input for the GMM clustering process.
+There will be several companion files that begin with "mergedData" that format this information as input for the GMM clustering process.

         2. In the output directory there will be the mergedClustering sub-directory, which contains the GMM clustering results fo the merged data.